petersonR/selectInferToolkit/README.md

 ### Handling Non-Selected Variables

-A unique and important feature of `practicalPSI` is its flexibility in handling non-selected variables (those not included in the final model).
-For each post-selection inference method, we offer three distinct
+A unique and important feature of `selectInferToolkit` is its flexibility in handling non-selected variables (those not included in the final model).
+For each post-selection inference method, we offer three distinct approaches:
-approaches:

 - **Ignoring them:** Treating non-selected variables as irrelevant.
 - **Treating them as confident (point-mass) nulls:** Assuming these